cryptix-network/Cryptix-ghostgate-net/README.md

 A clean low-level base for private overlays and higher-layer anonymity systems.

 ### Join by proof.
 Communicate quietly.
 Be a Ghost.

+Please note that the public release of the v1 base version is not a final system, but rather a foundation for developers to build their own network.
+Any further development of the Crypix Ghost Network will not be public, in order to protect our network.

+MIT license - do with it what you want.